Yoav666s/dnd-wiki/collections/_monsters/basic-rules/spirit-naga.md

 proficiency_bonus: "+3"
 traits: |
   **Rejuvenation.** If it dies, the naga returns to life in 1d6 days and regains all its hit points.
 Only a wish spell can prevent this trait from functioning.

     **Spellcasting.** The naga is a 10th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 14, +6 to hit with spell attacks), and it needs only verbal components to cast its spells.
 It has the following wizard spells prepared:

   - Cantrips (at will): mage hand, minor illusion, ray of frost
   - 1st level (4 slots): charm person, detect magic, sleep
   - 2nd level (3 slots): detect thoughts, hold person
   - 3rd level (3 slots): lightning bolt, water breathing
   - 4th level (3 slots): blight, dimension door
   - 5th level (2 slots): dominate person
 actions: |
   **Bite.** Melee Weapon Attack: +7 to hit, reach 10 ft., one creature.
 Hit: 7 (1d6 + 4) piercing damage, and the target must make a DC 13 Constitution saving throw, taking 31 (7d8) poison damage on a failed save, or half as much damage on a successful one.
 legendary_actions: ""
-description: ""
 excerpt: "Large Monstrosity, Chaotic Evil"
 source: "Basic Rules"
 ---